 What is Closed Loop Pressure?

 Closed loop pressure is our term for using a feedback loop based on pressure instead of mass flow.
 A mass flow controller will typically measure the mass flow and adjust the valve open or closed to increase/decrease the mass flow to the desired level.
 When controlling on pressure, the valve will adjust based on the pressure measurement.
 For example, let’s say you’re controlling pressure downstream of the Alicat and want to reach 100 psi.
 If you’re currently at 80 psi, the mass flow controller will open the valve further until the pressure reaches your set point.
 This is useful whenever you have an application where you want to control pressure and determine the flow rate.
 It could be leak checking, flow checking, or quality checking where you have a specific flow vs. pressure curve that needs to be met.
-Here, your end goal would be to keep variation within certain tolerances to make sure that the product meets your quality standards.
+Here, your end goal would be to keep variation within certain tolerances to ensure that the product meets your quality standards.

 Hear Applications Engineer Alyssa Jenkins talk about the Pressure Control Loop feature in depth: